rodvar/bisq-mobile/README.md

 ### `Getting started for Android Node`

-Addicionally, for the `androidNode` module to build you need to have its dependent Bisq2 jars in your local maven2 repository ('~/.m2/repository').
+Additionally, for the `androidNode` module to build you need to have its dependent Bisq2 jars in your local maven2 repository ('~/.m2/repository').
 Here are the steps to do that

 1. download [Bisq2](https://github.com/bisq-network/bisq2) if you don't have it already
 2. follow Bisq2 root `README.md` steps to build the project